-- Behaved in a way that has or may have harmed a child or adult at risk - Committed a criminal offence against, or related to a child or adult at risk. - Behaved in a way that suggest they are unsuitable to work with children or adults at risk.
+- Behaved in a way that has or may have harmed a child or adult at risk - Committed a criminal offence against, or related to a child or adult at risk. - Behaved in a way that suggest they are unsuitable to work with children or.